-- with respect to our operations generally as an international company involved in both the development and operation of cinemas and the development and operation of real estate and previously engaged for many years in the railroad business in the United States: - our ability to renew, extend or renegotiate our loans that mature in 2019; - our ability to grow our Company and provide value to our stockholders; - our ongoing access to borrowed funds and capital and the interest that must be paid on that debt and the returns that must be paid on such capital; - expenses, management and Board distraction and other effects of the litigation efforts mounted by James Cotter, Jr. against the Company, including his efforts to cause a sale of voting control of the Company; - 0 the relative values of the currency used in the countries in which we operate; - O changes in government regulation, including by way of example, the costs resulting from the implementation of the requirements of Sarbanes-Oxley; - our labor relations and costs of labor (including future government requirements with respect to pension liabilities, disability insurance and health coverage, and vacations and leave); - our exposure from time to time to legal claims and to uninsurable risks such as those related to our historic railroad operations, including potential environmental claims and health-related claims relating to alleged exposure to asbestos or other substances now or in the future recognized as being possible causes of cancer or other health related problems; - O our exposure to cyber-security risks, including misappropriation of customer information or other breaches of information security; - O changes in future effective tax rates and the results of currently ongoing and future potential audits by taxing authorities having jurisdiction over our various companies; and - O changes in applicable accounting policies and practices.
+- with respect to our operations generally as an international company involved in both the development and operation of cinemas and the development and operation of real estate and previously engaged for many years in the railroad business in the United States: - our ability to renew, extend or renegotiate our loans that mature in 2020; - our ability to grow our Company and provide value to our stockholders; - our ongoing access to borrowed funds and capital and the interest that must be paid on that debt and the returns that must be paid on such capital; - o expenses, management and Board distraction and other effects of the litigation efforts mounted by James Cotter, Jr. against the Company, including his efforts to cause a sale of voting control of the Company; - O the relative values of the currency used in the countries in which we operate; - O changes in government regulation, including by way of example, the costs resulting from the implementation of the requirements of Sarbanes-Oxley; - our labor relations and costs of labor (including future government requirements with respect to minimum wages, shift scheduling, the use of consultants, pension liabilities, disability insurance and health coverage, and vacations and leave); - O our exposure from time to time to legal claims and to uninsurable risks such as those related to our historic railroad operations, including potential environmental claims and health-related claims relating to alleged exposure to asbestos or other substances now or in the future recognized as being possible causes of cancer or other health related problems, and class actions and private attorney general wage and hour based claims; - our exposure to cyber-security risks, including misappropriation of customer information or other breaches of information security; - changes in future effective tax rates and the results of currently ongoing and future potential audits by taxing authorities having jurisdiction over our various companies; and - O changes in applicable accounting policies and practices.

-The above list is not necessarily exhaustive, as business is by definition unpredictable and risky, and subject to influence by numerous factors outside of our control, such as changes in government regulation or policy, competition, interest rates, supply, technological innovation, changes in consumer taste, the weather, and the extent to which consumers in our markets have the economic wherewithal to spend money on beyond-the-home entertainment.
-Refer to Item 1A Risk factors in the 2018 Form 10-K annual report for more information.
+The above list is not necessarily exhaustive, as business is by definition unpredictable and risky, and subject to influence by numerous factors outside of our control, such as changes in government regulation or policy, competition, interest rates, supply, technological innovation, changes in consumer taste and fancy, weather, and the extent to which consumers in our markets have the economic wherewithal to spend money on beyond-the-home entertainment.

-Given the variety and unpredictability of the factors that will ultimately influence our businesses and our results of operation, it naturally follows that no guarantees can be given that any of our forward-looking statements will ultimately prove to be correct.
+Given the variety and unpredictability of the factors that will ultimately influence our businesses and our results of operation, no guarantees can be given that any of our forward-looking statements will ultimately prove to be correct.
 Actual results will undoubtedly vary and there is no guarantee as to how our securities will perform either when considered in isolation or when compared to other securities or investment opportunities.